larrykluger/Register-Plus-Redux/readme.txt

 TODO: Migrate settings from Register Plus

-TODO: Add localiztion back in
+TODO: Add localization back in

+TODO: Add uninstall function

 == Changelog ==

+= 3.6.3 =
+September 17, 2010 by radiok

+* More renaming of settings
+* More redesigned of settings page

 = 3.6.2 =
-September 13, 2010 by radiok
+September 16, 2010 by radiok

 * Fixed bug found by seanchk, shrikantjoshi, and ljmac, this was due to incomplete renaming of settings